soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/use-relevance-module.md

 ---
-title: "Use the Relevance module to analyze data in an incident" ms.author: markjjo
+title: "Use the Relevance module to analyze data in evidence" ms.author: markjjo
 author: markjjo
 manager: laurawi